French cruiser Georges Leygues: Service history

 Apart from a transport of bullion to Casablanca in August 1941, the next two years were uneventful until the Allied landings in North Africa (Operation Torch) and the German occupation of Vichy France, when she joined the Allies, as did other French warships.
 Early in 1943, she began Atlantic patrols from Dakar, and on 13 April, she intercepted the German blockade runner Portland, which was scuttled by her crew.

 Georges Leygues was refitted at Philadelphia Naval Shipyard, from July until October 1943, removing the aircraft installations and adding light anti-aircraft weapons.

 Georges Leygues returned to Dakar based anti-blockade-runner patrols.
-She then supported Allied landings in Normandy at Omaha Beach in June 1944 and southern France in August.
-A French naval tradition says that beyond five months of campaigning, the war flag of a ship gets longer by one metre for each month spent off France; the war flag of Georges Leygues is said to have been 60 m when she entered Toulon on 13 September 1944.
+She then supported Allied landings in Normandy at Omaha Beach in June 1944 and the invasion of southern France in August.
+A French naval tradition says that beyond five months of campaigning, the war flag of a ship gets longer by one metre for each month spent away from France.
+The war flag of Georges Leygues is said to have been 60 m when she entered Toulon on 13 September 1944.

 She then bombarded the Italian Riviera coastline around Genoa until March 1945.
 This was her last action of the war.

 She had a major refit at Casablanca from May to the end of January 1946.
-In 1954, along with Montcalm, she was used for fire support in Indochina.
+In 1954, along with Montcalm, she was used for fire support in the First Indochina War.
 In 1956, she took part in the Suez Crisis, during which she led a group of French warships providing fire support for Israeli ground forces in the Gaza Strip.

 The ship was nicknamed "George's Legs" by the British.